 mutual fund.
-An investment company registered with the SEC that buys a portfolio of securities selected by a professional investment adviser to meet a specified financial goal (investment objective).
-Mutual funds issue "redeemable securities," meaning that the fund stands ready to buy back its shares at their current net asset value (NAV).
-Also known as an open-end fund.
+An open-end investment company registered with the SEC that buys a portfolio of securities selected by a professional investment adviser to meet a specified financial goal (investment objective).
+Mutual funds issue "redeemable securities," meaning that the fund stands ready to buy back its shares at their current NAV.